google/framework-for-osdu/osdu-r2/os-qa/README.md

 *     2. Variable for the bearer token
         2.1.
 TOKEN variable
+        2.2.
+PAGE_WITH_TOKEN variable (need to specify page in the variable, - way to get token from the resource using selenium)

 *     3. GCP specified tests have additional deep checkouts and requires google authentication 3.1.
 GOOGLE_APPLICATION_CREDENTIALS variable